orcfax/docs/docs/orcfax-solution/solution-overview.md

 increasing cost efficiency.
 The Orcfax Protocol was designed as a purpose-built set of software tools and processes to publish datum to the Cardano blockchain.

-More about the [Orcfax Protocol](orcfax-protocol) will be published closer to its mainnet release.

 ## Publication

 After the data has been collected, normalized, and validated, the next step is